-All works will be restricted to the A9 carriageway and will not entail any verge working; therefore, it is unlikely that any INNS or injurious weeds will be encountered.
+There are no INNS, injurious weeds, or invasive native perennials recorded within the grassed verges adjacent to the scheme extents (within last 10-years).
+If any INNS, injurious weeds, or invasive native perennials are found to be present within the trunk road boundary, the plant will be controlled/treated by cultural methods and/or chemical weed control as per the NW Annual Landscape Management Plan.
+Moreover, all works are restricted to the made ground of the A86 carriageway.
 There are also no earthworks associated with the scheme, the scheme does not require permanent (or temporary) land-take, accommodation works, site clearance or locally gained resources, and there is no requirement to import topsoil.
 As such, there is limited potential to spread or introduce INNS, invasive native perennials, or injurious flowering plant species.
-Japanese knotweed, himalayan balsam, common ragwort (and any other invasive or injurious plant species noted) will be controlled/treated by cultural methods and/or chemical weed control as per the NW Annual Landscape Management Plan.

 Pollution controls and good practice measures to reduce impacts of works on the local environment will be detailed in the Site Environmental Management Plan (SEMP) and adhered to on site.
-Any protected species in the area are likely to be accustomed to road noise on the A9 and the scheme is of short duration.
+Any protected species in the area are likely to be accustomed to road noise on the A86 and the scheme is of short duration.
 Therefore, with the following mitigation measures in place, the risk of significant impacts on biodiversity are considered to be low: